Fr0sT-Brutal/awesome-pascal/README.md

 * [StringSimilarity](https://github.com/chaosben/theunknownones). `[Delphi]` Package designed for some fuzzy and phonetic string comparison algorithms.
 So far implemented are the following algorithms: DamerauLevenshtein, Koelner Phonetik, SoundEx, Metaphone, DoubleMetaphone, NGram, Dice, JaroWinkler, NeedlemanWunch, SmithWatermanGotoh, MongeElkan.

-* [PubSub Chimera](https://code.google.com/p/pubsubchimera). `[Delphi]` Open Source (MIT License) library for Delphi which provides a fast and cross platform PubSub and Message Queue implementation under a license that doesn't suck.

 * [DuckDuckDelphi](https://code.google.com/p/duckduckdelphi). `[Delphi]` Adds simple duck typing to Delphi Objects and provides an RTTI helper class to simplify many common RTTI tasks.

 * [byterage](https://github.com/quartexNOR/byterage). `[Delphi]` Object pascal class library designed to remove some of the limitations of streams.
 The framework is very simple to use, with only one common ancestor class (TBRBuffer) which defines a set of storage agnostic mechanisms for allocating, scaling, inserting, deleting and otherwise manipulating a segment of raw binary data.